potassco/clingo/INSTALL.md

 found Python libraries if the development headers for the interpreter are not installed.
 Make sure to install them before running cmake (or remove or adjust the `CMakeCache.txt` file).
-It is also possible to explicitely select a Python installation by pointing the variable `PYTHON_EXECUTABLE` to the desired python interpreter.
+It is also possible to explicitely select a Python installation by pointing the variable `PYTHON_EXECUTABLE` to the desired Python interpreter.

 ### Lua Support